Darjeeling Nightlife, Bars & Pubs

 Shangri-La Bar, Darjeeling

 Fireplaces are lit up during winter.
 Large plasma TVs are fixed on the walls.
 The bar has nice selection of drinks of all types including wine, whiskey, bear, rum, vodka etc. More Info...

 Although it's a cafe, it's a combination of bar, cafe and a music lounge.
 Live bands play in the evenings during the high season.
 Other times a western music is usally played.
 This is the only bar in the whole of Darjeeling which stays open till late night (until 12am and sometimes beyond).

 You can find a lot of foreign tourists here.
 The ambience is friendly and casual, and ideal to meet and chat with fellow tourists and get to know their experience in treks & tours over a drink.
 The cafe serves mostly western fares.
 The food is nice.
 Other than spirits, cocktails and beer, they also serve hot and cold beverages like coffee, Darjeeling tea and soda of various kinds.
 Gatty's cafe is located about 10 minute uphill walk from Chowrasta (Mall) along Zakir Hussain road.
 More info...

 Darjeeling Gymkhana Club

-While the club is not open to public, you can either visit the club as a guest or take a up a temporary membership.
-The club offers temporary memberships even for few days to visitors for stay in its rooms & suites, and/or enjoying the club facilities.
+This is the most prominent club in Darjeeling which was established in 1909 over 2 acres of land area during the British era.
+Today it has over 460 permanent members from Darjeeling and other places.
+While the club is not open to general public, you can either visit the club as a guest or take up a temporary membership.
+The club offers temporary memberships even for few days to visitors for staying in its rooms & suites, and/or enjoying the club facilities.
 Many foreigners do so.
 On an average, every year about 500 visitors take up temporary memberships.
 The club was earlier known as Darjeeling Amusement Club because of its many entertainment activities.

 INOX Movie Theater, Darjeeling